Commodores: History

 In 1990, they formed Commodores Records and re-recorded their 20 greatest hits as Commodores Hits Vol. I & II.
 They have recorded a live album, Commodores Live, along with a DVD of the same name, and a Christmas album titled Commodores Christmas.
 In 2012, the band was working on new material, with some contributions written by current and former members.

-Commodores as of 2020 consist of Walter "Clyde" Orange, James Dean "J.D."
-Nicholas, and William "WAK" King, along with their five-piece band The Mean Machine.They continue to perform, playing at arenas, theaters, and festivals around the world.
+The Commodores as of 2025 consist of original member, William "WAK" King along with Brent Carter, Cody Orange, and Colin Orange (both Walter's sons).
+Also featured is their five-piece band The Mean Machine.
+They continue to perform, playing at arenas, theaters, and festivals around the world.

+Ronald LaPread died in Auckland, New Zealand on May 30, 2026, at the age of 75.